AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-msm.md

   * When you change the source content, the source and Live Copies are synchronized.
   * You can make adjustments only to the content of the Live Copies by disconnecting the live relationship for individual sub pages and/or components.

+For a detailed overview of MSM concepts see [Reusing Content: Multi Site Manager and Live Copy](/help/sites-cloud/administering/msm/overview.md)

 >[!NOTE]
 >
 >[Multi Site Manager (MSM)](/help/sites-cloud/administering/msm/overview.md) functionality in Adobe Experience Manager enables users to reuse content that is authored once and then reused across multiple web-locations.
 >
 >[MSM for Assets](/help/assets/reuse-assets-using-msm.md) provides comparable functionality for Assets.
 >
->As Content Fragments are a Sites feature, stored as Assets the functionality is also available for Content Fragments.
+>As Content Fragments are a Sites feature, stored as Assets, MSM functionality is also available for Content Fragments.

 Using MSM for Content Fragments you can: